Accommodation in Australia

 Arrival accommodation

-Arrival accommodation, as the name suggests, offers somewhere to stay when you first arrive in Australia.
-The aim is to find somewhere comfortable and convenient to call a ‘base’ until you find your feet.
-While staying in arrival accommodation you can look for work and somewhere more permanent to stay, or you could simply take the time to acclimatise to your new surrounds.
+Arrival accommodation offers somewhere to stay when you first arrive in Australia.
+It's somewhere comfortable and convenient to call a ‘base’ until you find your feet.

 How can I book arrival accommodation?